The College complies with nondiscrimination regulations under the following laws, as amended:

 The respondent may appeal the outcome of an investigation.
 Appeals are not heard in person; instead appeals are resolved through submission of written documents.

 A request for appeal must be submitted in writing within five (5) College business days from the date on the letter notifying the respondent of the finding.
-The Executive Vice President in the respondent’s line of supervision will hear the appeal.
+The Executive Vice Chancellor in the respondent’s line of supervision will hear the appeal.

 Appeals shall be granted only on one or more of the following grounds: